 How often to wash Labrador in such cases depends upon the condition of the skin and its severity.
 Your vet would be the best person to determine how often to bathe your dog in such cases.

 This is also the other deciding factor.
 My Labrador always wants to play with the mud and always runs towards the garbage bin.

 So whenever it gets dirty i wipe him with a wet cloth or spray him with water using a garden hose.
 Or I personally recommend this dog shower that makes your job easy.
 Or else you can use this outdoor shower that helps when you are on a trip or anywhere outdoors.

 Hence if your Lab is also a naughty one, it might need frequent baths whenever it gets dirty.

 How often to bathe a Labrador?- The exact frequency

 If you want to maintain a proper schedule for bathing your Labrador and if you want me to tell the exact frequency for your Labrador bath.
 I would say that monthly once would be the ideal frequency.
 Yes, you can bathe your Labrador once a month.

 But if situations arise where your Labrador gets dirty during play.
 You can just wash him with water and that wouldn’t be a big problem.

 I bathe my Labrador the same way, i maintain a regular schedule and do it on the last day of every month.
-And if my Lab gets dirty due to play in the middle of the month, i will wash him once in between the month.
+And if my Lab gets dirty due to play in the middle of the month, i will wash him once in between the month with plain water.

-Hence bathing once in a month is an ideal frequency for bathing your Labrador.
+Hence bathing once in a month can be an ideal frequency for bathing your Labrador.